Thematic Core MA Courses

 GLBL 700: Introduction to Research and Theory in Global Studies

 Global Studies examines world systems, transnational processes, and global-local interactions from perspectives informed by a number of disciplines.
 This course will introduce students to current interdisciplinary theoretical approaches to global studies and examine the primary topics of contemporary research relating to the rise of a complex but increasingly integrated world society.
-Elizabeth Olson, associate professor, Geography, will teach this core course.
+Elizabeth Olson, associate professor, Geography, teaches this course.

 GLBL 701: The Global Economy

 The course will introduce students to the evolving parameters of the global political economy and finance issues.
 This course will provide a foundation in issues of monetary policy, economic development issues, and the impact and consequences of foreign direct investment on world economies.
 Students with this concentration will also take at least one appropriate disciplinary methodology class.
-Brigitte Seim, assistant professor, Public Policy, will teach this core course.
+Brigitte Seim, assistant professor, Public Policy, teaches this course.

 GLBL 702: Global Politics, Institutions and Societies

 This course examines the shifts and reordering in the world community that occurred during an intense period of globalization that began in the late twentieth century.
 The class will address: global governance and the interactions among states, international organizations, businesses, social movements, and NGOs in determining “global public policy.”
 It will address the diffusion and promotion of democracy and other political and social norms and the interactions between political institutions and social cleavages.
 Erica Johnson, Director of Graduate Studies & Senior Lecturer, Global Studies, teaches this core course.

 GLBL 703: Global Migration and Labor Rights

 Migration touches upon every aspect of global politics, economics, welfare, and development.
 This core course in global migration will benefit students in any of the three concentrations.
 The course will focus on the interactions of migration, labor rights, human rights, economics, health disparities, and cross-border tensions.
-Angela Stuesse, assistant professor, Anthropology, will teach this core course.
+Angela Stuesse, assistant professor, Anthropology, teaches this core course.

 GLBL 992: Writing Credits